Royal Regalia Museum: History

 Since construction began in 1969, about 80% has been completed by 1970.
-The building complex costed an estimated of B$3.35 million.
+The building complex cost an estimated B$3.35 million.
 The building was opened in 1971, originally as Churchill Memorial Building.
 At that time it was the only museum in the world dedicated to commemorate Winston Churchill, although Brunei was regarded an unlikely place as he had never visited the country.
 It was commissioned by Sultan Omar Ali Saifuddien III, known to be a great admirer of the British prime minister albeit the Sultan only met him once when he was in London at one time.
 The opening ceremony was attended by Churchill's daughter Mary Soames.

 Apart from the memorial museum, the building also housed the Hassanal Bolkiah Aquarium, then Brunei's historical and cultural centre, the office of the Department of Fisheries, and a lecture hall.
 The building then had a 8 ft-tall bronze statue of Churchill himself posing with the V sign.
 The statue stood on top of a granite base which had an inscription of a quote by Churchill himself: